CMCC-Foundation/ETICO/README.md

 ├── dataset                               # a collection of datasets to test the application │   ├── GORO_100m_reg.nc                  # a section of the Po Goro branch with 100m resolution │   └── GORO_10m_reg.nc                   # a section of the Po Goro branch with 10m resolution
+│   └── GORO_10m_FULL_reg.nc              # a section of the Po Goro branch with 10m resolution
+│   └── GNOCCA_10m_reg.nc                 # a section of the Po Goro branch with 10m resolution
+│   └── TOLLE_10m_reg.nc                  # a section of the Po Goro branch with 10m resolution
+│   └── DRITTA_10m_reg.nc                 # a section of the Po Goro branch with 10m resolution
 ├── __init__.py
 ├── libs                                  # the folder hosting the main code modules │   ├── config_utilities.py               # the module taking care of the configuration